Best life insurance companies

 As a pay out from decreasing term life insurance reduces over time, you may choose this to help cover costs that will also reduce over time, (such as a repayment mortgage).

-Whole of life insurance provides life long cover, this means that your loved ones are guaranteed a pay out when you pass away, not if.
+Whole of life insurance provides life long cover, this means that your loved ones will receive a pay out when you pass away, not if.

 You’ll pay a monthly premium for your cover.
 To keep your cover in place, you’ll need to pay premiums for the rest of your life.